patrickzib/SFA/README.md

 [The Great Time Series Classification Bake Off: An Experimental Evaluation of Recently Proposed Algorithms.
 Extended Version](http://arxiv.org/abs/1602.01711)

-Many thanks to @ChristianSch for porting the project to gradle.
+Many thanks to @ChristianSch for porting the project to gradle, and to @mohataher for providing save/load functionality as well as JUNIT tests.